rzeigler/sifted/doc/constraint.md

 That said, there are some combinators to make creating your own constraints super easy.
 When reading this document assume that `Constraint = Context -> Input -> Validation[Array[Reason], Output]`
 Any instance of `Constraint` is suitable for passing to `sifted.run` however, some are not particularly useful on their own such as `valid` or `field`.

+Finally, a note on arity.
+Constraint is a manually curried function.
+Most other functions are not curried, despite what the arity notation may indicate.

 ## constraint
 `constraint: (Input -> Bool) -> String -> Constraint`